autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-vehicle.md

 ### Create a pointcloud map

-Use 3rd party tools such as the LiDAR-based SLAM package to create a pointcloud map.
-Autoware supports the `.pcd` format for this map.
+Use third-party tools such as a LiDAR-based SLAM (simultaneous localization and mapping) package to create a pointcloud map in the `.pcd` format.

 ### Create vector map